longemen3000/MixedComplementarityProblems.jl/README.md

 Note that the initial guess for the $y$ variable must be elementwise positive.
 This is because we are using an interior point method; for further details, refer to `src/solver.jl`.

-Finally, `MCPSolver` integrates with `ChainRulesCore` and `ForwardDiff` so you can differentiate through the solver itself!
+Finally, `MixedComplementarityProblems` integrates with `ChainRulesCore` and `ForwardDiff` so you can differentiate through the solver itself!
 For example, suppose we wanted to find the value of $\theta$ in the problem above which solves
 ```displaymath
 min_{θ, x, y} f(x, y)
 s.t. (x, y) solves MCP(θ).